4rays/sf6-move-data/README.md

 ### Frame Count

-The `frameCount` property is a list of values representing the _last frame index_ for each phase.
+The `frameCount` property is a list of values marking the various phase transitions.
+Each phase is represented by a letter followed by a dash and a number representing the last frame of that phase.
-Here is a description of all the possible values:
+Here are all the possible values:

 | Value | Meaning           |
 |-------|-------------------|